JHFarrant/HPCE_CSW6/readme.md

 Conclusion
 ==========

-From our observations, we belive that the ideal solution would have different implementations of the programs in different languages and choose the most appropriate one based on the scale.
+Based on our results, we belive that the ideal solution would have several implementations of the programs in different languages and choose the most appropriate one based on the scale.

-If time prevailed, we would've tried doing so by implementing everything both in OpenCL and TBB.
+If time prevailed, we would've tried doing so by implementing all the puzzle execute function in OpenCL and TBB.

-It should be worth noting that the fact that we put ourselves in the shoes of real developers in industry influenced our decision making. (i.e  we took into account the cost of having specialised hardware just to run a program like median_bits for example for super large scales that will rarely be attempted)
+It should be worth noting that in this entire project we put ourselves in the shoes of real developers in industry and this influenced our decision making. (i.e  we took into account the cost of having specialised hardware just to  run a program like median_bits for example for super large scales that will rarely be attempted)